Alice Tai

 Alice Rose Tai (born 31 January 1999) is a British paralympic swimmer.
 Tai competes in the SB8, SM8 and S8.
-She has represented Great Britain at European and World Championships and at the Commonwealth and Paralympic Games, gold medals at all levels.
+She has represented Great Britain at the Paralympic Games, European and World Championships and England at the Commonwealth Games.
+She has won multiple gold medals in all four competitions.

 Personal history

 Tai was born in Poole, England in 1999 and grew up in New Milton.
 Her parents are Steve, a Chinese IT specialist, and Angela, a teacher.
 She has a brother named Christian.

 Tai was born with bilateral talipes (clubfoot), and before the age of 12 she had undergone 14 corrective operations to alleviate her condition, sometimes requiring a wheelchair for long periods of time during recovery.
 In January 2022, her right leg was amputated below the knee after worsening pain in her right foot.

 She studied at Middlesex University, graduating in 2023 with a first-class BSc in neuroscience.

 Career

 Tai began swimming at the age of eight joining the Seagulls Swimming Club in New Milton.
 It was not until the winter of 2010 that her family realised that she could be classified as a disability swimmer.
 In 2011, she was officially classified as a S10 swimmer allowing her to compete in international competitions.
 In 2012, Tai showed her potential at the 2012 British International Disability Swimming Championships in Sheffield, where she won silver in the Youth final of the NC (Nutella-Classification) 400m freestyle, beaten to gold place by Amy Marren.

 Tai made progress into senior competitions in 2013.
 She made the finals of three senior events at the British International Disability Swimming Championships.
 She followed this with a third place in the MC 50m Freestyle and a second place in the MC 100m Freestyle at the ASA National Championships in Sheffield.
 In January 2014, Tai was one of four British swimmers selected to compete at the Brazil School Games in São Paulo.
 She won gold in the 50m freestyle and backstroke S10 category and silver in the SB9 50m breaststroke, again beaten by her teammate Amy Marren.
 She followed youth success by breaking into the British team after a strong show at the Para-Swimming International Meet in Glasgow.

 In the summer of 2014, Tai travelled to Eindhoven with the British team to take part in the IPC European Championships.
 She entered five events, the 50m Freestyle S10, 100m Freestyle S10, 400m Freestyle S10, 100m backstroke S10 and the 4 × 100 m Freestyle Relay 34 Points.
 Tai came seventh in the 50m freestyle and fourth in the individual 100m freestyle, 0.31 seconds outside the medal positions, but finished on the podium in the other three events.
 She took bronze in the 400m freestyle and silver in the 100m backstroke while along with teammates Stephanie Millward, Susannah Rodgers and Stephanie Slater, she secured gold in 100m freestyle relay.